Tabs and Menus

 - Payroll Processing - This menu provides options for setting up and performing the payroll calculation process.
 This includes options for entering employee hours, initiating the calculation process and viewing historical transactions and reports.

-- Year End - This menu provides options for working with special tasks that must be performed at year-end (the final pay run of a given calendar year).
-Refer to the Year-End Process help page for more information on the year-end procedure.
+- Year End - This menu provides options for working with special tasks that must be performed at year-end.
+Refer to the Year-End Process - Overview page for more information on the year-end procedure.

 The menu commands under the HR tab allow you allow you to work with tasks that apply to your company's human resource program.
 Changes defined here are typically independent of other program modules, though certain items do overlap (such as employee information and position status).